 - Further, about 71% of the aluminum is excreted from the body after about 5 days or so.

-With H1N1 being all over the media this year, there is a lot of misinformation about the virus and the vaccine.
+With H1N1 being all over the media in 2009, there was (and still is) a lot of misinformation about the virus and the vaccine.
 Here are some of the more common claims heard:

 - Many people claim that the new H1N1 swine flu vaccine was fast-tracked through production and did not undergo proper testing.
 In reality, the vaccine went through the same process as the seasonal flu vaccine.
 Unlike the seasonal flu, which requires several months of study each year to determine which strains to include, the H1N1 strain was known, negating months of research.
 The initial occurrence of H1N1 also came at a time when production of a vaccine would not interfere with seasonal vaccine production, which had just finished, and when resources (e.g., chicken eggs for growing the virus) were still available.

 - Some claim that the H1N1 vaccine contains adjuvants, such as aluminum salts, AS03 or MF59 (aka squalene).
 After initial efficacy testing, however, the CDC determined that an adjuvant would not be required.
 Therefore, all forms of the H1N1 vaccine in the United States are adjuvant-free.